G-Rod is back in the game - but can he triumph again? Get today's Punter v the Pro picks

 Read these next:

-Why this horse can win the Betfair Hurdle at Newbury on Saturday

-ITV Racing tips: one key runner from each of the seven races on ITV4 on Saturday
+ITV Racing tips: one key runner from each of the seven races on ITV on Saturday

 Sign up to receive On The Nose, our essential daily newsletter, from the Racing Post.
 Your unmissable morning feed, direct to your email inbox every morning.